AliKhan-Devs/AliKhan-Devs/README.md

 # 💫 About Me:
-I am currently pursuing a degree in Computer Software Engineering and working as a passionate Full Stack Developer, building robust, end-to-end solutions.<br><br>
+Hi!
+I am Ali Khan, currently pursuing a degree in Computer Software Engineering and working as a passionate Full Stack Developer, building robust, end-to-end solutions.<br><br>

 ## 🌐 Socials: